Civil Law for the victims of death and injury

 Grief and sorrow can not be compensated:

-However, if you witness the incident or the immediate aftermath of it, then it may be possible for you to be compensated if you suffered depression or stress as a result of what you saw.
-However, the law is in something of a mess at present.
+However, if you witness the incident or the immediate aftermath of it, then it may be possible for you to be compensated if you suffer a diagnosed psychiatric condition.

 Essentially remember the three features are: